cognitedata/reveal/documentation/versioned_docs/version-4.x/api/classes/cognite_reveal.NodeIdNodeCollection.md

 Collection that holds a set of nodes including children identified by nodeIds.
 Note that this involves remapping IDs to "tree indices" and subtree sized used by Reveal using the CDF API.
-Its often better to use one of the other node collections or \{@see TreeIndexNodeCollection}
+Its often better to use one of the other node collections or @see \{@link TreeIndexNodeCollection}
 whenever possible for best performance.

 ## Hierarchy